ziritrion/ml-zoomcamp/notes/08_deep_learning.md

     * We set `target_size=(150,150)` because a 150x150 image is 1/4 the size of the original 299x299 images, so the training will be 4 times faster.
     * `batch_size` specifies the amount of images that the network will take every time.
         * Knowing the image and batch size, we can calculate that the input will be of size `(32, 150, 150, 3)`, there will be `32` vector representations and `32` predictions as output.
+    * `class_mode` specifies the kind of label arrays that are returned:
+        * `categorical` is the default mode, for multicategory classification problems.
+Labels will be 2D one-hot encoded labels.
+        * `binary` is for binary classification models.
+Labels will be 1D binary models.
+        * There are more modes for other specific kind of problems (`sparse`, `input`) but they won't be covered here.
+    * For the validation dataset we disable shuffling, since it isn't really necessary.
-    * If we run `train_ds.class_indices`, we would get the categories that the dataset contains.
+    * After creating the datasets, if we run `train_ds.class_indices`, we would get the categories that the dataset contains.
 These categories match the name and amount of folders inside the specified directory, so if our directory has the folders `cats` and `dogs`, our dataset will contain those 2 categories.
-    * For the validation dataset we disable shuffling, since it isn't really necessary.

 ## Base model